Siamian/STM32-F1/Smokehouse_thermometer/Readme.md

 # Smokehouse thermometer  (in progress...)

 # Brief
 The purpose of this project is to create a thermometer for the smoker.
-The temperature is displayed on a 2x16 LCD display.
+The temperature is measured by the DS18B20 sensor and then displayed on the 2x16 LCD display.
 In the future, the project is to be extended with a buzzer informing about the temperature change.